emmo-repo/domain-electrochemistry/sphinx/electrochemistry.rst

    a model for the double layer that includes the action of the solvent on the surface Alternative Label(s):
    BDM
+Comment:
+   proposed by John Bockris, M. A. V. Devanathan, and Klaus Mueller in 1963

 .. raw:: html